JogoShugh/JSON-LD-VersionOne/README.md

 # JSON-LD-VersionOne

 JSON-LD is an emerging standard for web APIs.
 Don't take my word for it.
-Google it.
+[Read all about it here](http://json-ld.org).

 I want to explore what it would take to support this for the VersionOne rest-1.v1 and query.v1 APIs.